shredtechular/antdimot.github.io/app/data/angularjs_builtin_directives_ngrepeat.md

                     $scope.articles = [
                         {
                             "title":"AngularJS - Using built-in directives",
                             "summary":"One of the most important concept used from AngularJS is the directive.
-It is an extension of the HTML ...", "date":"30/11/2014"
+It is an extension ...", "date":"30/11/2014"
                         },
                         {